Azure/azure-quickstart-templates/application-workloads/jupyter/vm-linux-Jupyterhub/GettingStarted.md

-# Jupyter Server Linux Ubuntu 18.04-LTS
+# JupyterHub Server Linux Ubuntu 18.04-LTS Classroom Deployment

 The purpose of this ARM Template is to deploy a **Jupyter Server using an Ubuntu Virtual Machine** inserting a few parameters.